NYUAD-IM/artintel/WeeklySchedule.md

 - **Sound / Text Project (due 11/25)**
   - **Create** sound / music, or text using a machine learning algorithm
-  - **Put** your project URL and documentation URL into the [project groups doc](https://docs.google.com/spreadsheets/d/1qNrM-y9v7d1bLEWM8vftXMykj4tTjqwPNhAC_C-2Sm8/edit?usp=sharing)
+  - **Put** your project URL and documentation URL into the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)
   - You can incorporate the sound / text output into a larger work, e.g. your earlier visual project, website, printed image, interactive program or use the output of the machine learning algorithm as source material for your creative process (e.g. generate sound / text and then further manipulate them)